Isle of Anglesey County Council

 WARNINGS AND INSTRUCTIONS

 Some toys must come with warnings and instructions about precautions that need to be taken to ensure safe use.
-Special warnings are required as follows (and where specific instructions are required, you should seek further advice or refer directly to the Regulations):
+Special warnings are required, for example:

 Mark for toys that are unsuitable for under-threes